 Question 7.
 What are the reasons why the banks might not be willing to lend to certain borrowers?

-Answer: The banks might not be willing to lend certain borrowers due to the following reasons:
+Answer: Banks might be hesitant to lend to certain borrowers for several reasons:

 Question 8.
 In what ways does the Reserve Bank of India supervise the functioning of banks?
 Why is this necessary?

-- RBI checks that the bank actually maintains a minimum cash balance out of the deposit they receive.
-Currently, this is 15%.
+- The RBI ensures that banks maintain a minimum cash balance out of the deposits they receive.
+This is crucial for the liquidity management of banks.

 - RBI observes that the banks give loans not just to profit making businesses and traders but also to small cultivators, small scale industries, small borrowers etc.

-This is necessary to ensure equality in the economy of the country and protect especially small depositors, farmers, small scale industries, small borrowers etc. Further, RBI monitoring ensures that banks do not loan more than they are supposed to, as such an action can create a crisis situation.
-Great Depression of 1930 is an example of such a crises situation.
+RBI’s supervision is necessary to ensure equality in the economy of the country and protect especially small depositors, farmers, small scale industries, small borrowers etc. Further, RBI monitoring prevents banking crises and ensures the stability of the financial system.
+It also promotes responsible lending practices in the banking sector.

 Question 9.
 Analyse the role of credit for development.